daemoncost/UMLIP-Benchmark/README.md

 ## Usage
+To create inputs for the MD or relaxation use the create-inputs command.
+It will rescale the density and create inputs for a relaxation (--write_relax_input) at that fixed density and for the MD simulation.

-to use the src/atomate2-workflows/create_inputs.py script set PMG_VASP_PSP_DIR in .pmgrc.yaml
+For benchmark data use the src/atomate2_workflows/create_inputs_files_for_benchmark.py script set PMG_VASP_PSP_DIR in .pmgrc.yaml

 ## Contributing
 Contributions are welcome from anyone.
 The current contributors to this project are: